Regularizing thermo and magnetic contributions within nonrenormalizable theories: Thermodynamical potential evaluations

 \section{Thermodynamical potential evaluations}

-Let us now evaluate the thermodynamical potential, $\Omega\left(M,\Phi,T,B \right)$, by applying the MFA to the PNJL within the proper time (PT) framework.
-As discussed in the introduction the divergences will be handled in four different ways.
+Let us now evaluate the thermodynamical potential, $\Omega\left(M,\Phi,T,B \right)$, by applying the MFA to the PNJL within the PT framework.
+As discussed in the Introduction, the divergences will be handled in four different ways.